idena-network/idena-docs/docs/iip/iip-9.md

 ## Abstract

-Set the minimum period for an epoch to 14 days.
+Change the minimum epoch length to 14 days for the network that exceeds 291 identities.

 ## Motivation

 Increasing frequency of validations could result in an exodus of people, as they would need to dedicate more time to producing flips and making time available for validations.
-This proposal suggests setting a minimum epoch duration of 14 days for the network that exceeds 291 identities.

 ## Specification

+This proposal suggests setting a minimum epoch duration of 14 days for the network with a size between 291 and 5,845 identities.
+The epoch duration can be set to 13 days to adjust validation date to Saturdays.

-If the majority of the network approves this proposal through a hard fork, the duration (or frequency) of epochs should be determined as outlined below:
+If the majority of the network approves this proposal through a hard fork, the duration (or frequency) of epochs will be determined as outlined below:

 | Network size | Frequency, days              |
 | ------------ | ---------------------------- |